Nicholas Hartwig: Service in Persia

 Following his defeat by Izvolski, Hartwig then attempted to gain an influential embassy instead, preferably in Constantinople.
 Izvolski did not want Hartwig in any position of importance however, and instead assigned him to be Russia's ambassador to Persia.
 Hartwig never forgave Izvolski for this slight, and viewed his appointment to Tehran as a diplomatic exile.

 Hartwig responded by sabotaging the promising negotiations then going on between Great Britain and Russia with regards to Persia.
-He was also instrumental in suppressing an attempted revolution to overthrow Mohammad Ali Shah, ordering the Russian-officered Cossack Brigade to surround the British legation and prevent anyone from gaining sanctuary there.
+He was also instrumental in suppressing an attempted revolution to overthrow Mohammad Ali Shah Qajar, ordering the Russian-officered Cossack Brigade to surround the British legation and prevent anyone from gaining sanctuary there.
 Later he ordered the 1908 bombardment of the Majlis.

 Many observers felt that Hartwig had overstepped his bounds, but his powerful friends enabled Hartwig to essentially pursue his own policy.
 He was not on speaking terms with the British ambassador, especially after the counterrevolution in Persia succeeded.

 Hartwig was recalled in 1908, coinciding with the recall of the British ambassador; both countries wished to renew their discussions over the partition of Persia and their respective ministers were perceived as a liability.